 Pricing models: per-run, per-seat, per-output

 Capsule.
-Three pricing models dominate AI agents in 2026: per-run (Gravity, most marketplaces), per-seat (legacy SaaS retrofits), and per-output (newer outcome-based pricing).
+Three pricing models dominate AI agents in 2026: per-run (Gravity, most agent platforms), per-seat (legacy SaaS retrofits), and per-output (newer outcome-based pricing).
 Per-run aligns cost to value, per-seat decouples them, per-output ties revenue to a measurable result.
 Internal taxonomy, validated against 40+ public AI tool pricing pages.

 Per-run pricing

 The buyer pays for each execution.
-Price is fixed (e.g. 50 credits per run) or metered (e.g. credits scale with tokens used).
-This is what Gravity does, and what almost every new agent marketplace launched in 2026 is converging on.
-The buyer's mental model is simple: I get a result, I pay for that result.
-No commitment, no waste.
+Price is fixed (e.g. a few cents per run) or metered (scaling with tokens used).
+This is the model Gravity's marketplace runs on, with each run drawing on the usage included in the buyer's subscription plan, and it is what almost every new agent platform launched in 2026 is converging on.
+The buyer's mental model is simple: I get a result, it draws on my plan.
+No waste.

 Per-seat pricing